 Robinhood App Review: Is It the Best Free Stock Trading App?

 Over the past several years, Robinhood has grown in prominence and notoriety — for better or worse.
 Missteps and controversies aside, there’s no question that the app helped revolutionize the industry and make investing more accessible.
-What’s more, the service only continues to expand.
+What’s more, the service only continues to expand into new verticals with additional features and services.

 If you’re not familiar, Robinhood is an app that allows users to buy and sell stocks without any fees or commissions.
 As noted, as the app has grown, they’ve also added some new features, including the ability to buy cryptocurrencies, trade options, and much more.